My research focuses on the mechanism of spatial organisation in economic activities.

 Highways, High-Speed railways, and Urban Growth: Evidence from Japan 1970—2015 (with Tomoya Mori)

-Short abstract: This paper studies the impact of high-speed transport network on urban growth at both the national and individual city scales, and provides the first systematic evidence for theoretical implications from the extant endogenous agglomeration models in a many-region setup.
+Abstract: This paper studies the impact of high-speed transport network on urban growth at both the national and individual city scales and provides the first systematic evidence for theoretical implications from the extant endogenous agglomeration models in a many-region setup.
 An improvement of inter-regional transport access induces agglomeration at the global scale — only a subset of cities grow by absorbing population from the rest, and dispersion at the local scale — decentralization proceeds in each city.
 Furthermore, we find contrasting responses to the transport development by different industries and research activities.